alexeadem/nginx-plus-demos/README.md

 ### Trobleshooting

-Once you deply the ingress you should see that the cafe ingress has been added and picked up by the right nginx plus ingress
+Once you deploy the ingress you should see that the cafe ingress has been picked up and added by the right nginx plus ingress

 ```
 $ kubectl logs -f nginx-ingress-7f9d695cbd-8ctv5 -n nginx-ingress